Common Name(s): Lignum Vitae

 Rot Resistance: Lignum Vitae is reported to be very durable for outdoor use and is also very resistant to insect attack.

 Workability: Lignum Vitae has a tendency to skip over-top jointer cutters on account of its extremely high density, and very light passes are recommended.
 Lignum Vitae will also dull cutters, and overall is considered quite difficult to work.
-Also, due to its high oil content and hardness, it is very difficult to get a strong and reliable glue joint.
+Also, due to its high oil content and density, it’s very difficult to get a strong and reliable glue joint.
 However, Lignum Vitae is an exceptional wood for turning on the lathe, and finishes well.

 Odor: Lignum Vitae has a mild, perfume-like fragrance.

 Pricing/Availability: Trade of Lignum Vitae is restricted in CITES Appendix II, and prices for genuine Lignum Vitae are accordingly very high: and usually from questionable sources.
 Lignum Vitae is typically sold by the pound, (instead of the more common board-foot measurement), and since it is the heaviest wood in the world, this also makes it considerably expensive.